alex-maleno/Fuzzing-Module/README.md

 ## Why Fuzz?

-Fuzzing is useful in order to find vulnerabilities within code.
-This can be your own code, and you can fuzz it to reinforce that you covered all the edge cases of bugs that could occur, or it can be code you are interested in studying.
+Fuzzing is used to find vulnerabilities in software.
+You can fuzz your own code or open source projects to find and patch edge cases of bugs or for other academic purposes.
 Again, a more detailed description of why one would choose to fuzz can be found in [Google's Fuzzing repo](https://github.com/google/fuzzing).

 ## Terms Used Throughout the Module
 TODO: keep adding to this as we write the module so people know what terms mean